-Let your child choose his friends: Don’t impose your choice on your child.
-Don’t try to fix him with a studious child just because you think he’ll have a positive influence on your child.
-Let your child form a group he feels comfortable and can relate with.
+Don’t impose your choice on your children.
+Don’t try to fix them with studious kids just because you think they’ll have a positive influence on your child.
+Let your children form a group they feel comfortable and can relate with.

-Don’t interfere in his relationships: Let your child clear the misunderstandings that crop up and steer his friendship ahead.
-In case of a rift, don’t try to shield your child by belittling his friends.
-Such false image would prevent your child from recognizing his shortcomings and never develop lasting friendships.
+Let your kids clear the misunderstandings that crop up and steer their friendship ahead.
+In case of a rift, don’t try to shield them by belittling their friends.
+Such a false image would prevent them from recognizing their own shortcomings and never develop lasting friendships.